 A visit to the Chalbi desert is a worthwhile adventure.
 It is a perfect place for:

-To the further north, discover the Huri Hills, which liss the sweating traveller with moderate temperatures and distant vistas over a boiling country.
+To the north, discover the Huri Hills, which liss the sweating traveler with moderate temperatures and distant vistas over a boiling country.

 Gregory Battaglia